A stroke is a medical emergency because strokes can cause death or permanent disability.

 Cardiac conditions such as atrial fibrillation, patent foramen ovale, and heart valve disease may also be the potential cause of stroke.

-An example of a genetic predisposition to a stroke occurs in a rare condition called homocystinuria , in which there are excessive levels of the chemical homocystin in the body.
+An example of a genetic predisposition to a stroke occurs in a rare condition called homocystinuria, in which there are excessive levels of the chemical homocysteine in the body.

-Scientists are trying to determine if the non-hereditary occurrence of high levels of homocystin at any age can predispose to stroke.
+Scientists are trying to determine if the non-hereditary occurrence of high homocysteine levels at any age can predispose to stroke.

 What causes a stroke?